The Seniors' Advisory Council

 - to submit proposals to the council and the administration of the city of Bocholt on all matters concerning senior citizens.

-- to work cooperatively and contribute to good co-operation between all public and private institutions active in the field of elderly care.
+- to work cooperatively and contribute to good co-operation between all public and private institutions working in the field of elderly care.

 Information from the Seniors' Advisory Council

-- Seniors' advisory council at the Bocholt club fair
+- Seniors' advisory board at the Bocholt club fair

 - Bocholt Seniors' Advisory Council visits Belgian twin town Bocholt (05.2024)